quasilyte/quasisolar-mission/docs/lore.md

 We still have a Human race that comes from the planet Earth ("Earthlings"), but the homeworld is called "Quasisolar system" instead of "Solar system".

+> Note!
+"Map" snapshots do not show all alien races; only ones that are more or less introduced into the game.

 # Events preceding the beginning of the game

 ## Year 2050